mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 For staging and production *we strongly recommend* the use of a production-grade secrets store such as [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).

 ### Using AWS Secrets Manager
-[AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) allows you to store arbitrary JSON objects.
-We recommend storing your secrets in JSON objects within AWS Secrets Manager because JSON is easier to work with.
+[AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) allows you to store arbitrary text.
+We recommend storing your secrets in a format that's easy to parse programmatically, such as JSON.

 The TLS scripts module allows you to optionally store the self-signed certificates it generates in AWS Secrets Manager.
 Here's how to store your generated certs in AWS Secrets Manager when running this module: